flare-foundation/docs/docs/user/delegation/managing-rewards.md

-# Managing Rewards
+# Managing Rewards Using the Flare Portal

-Use this information to manage [FTSO delegation rewards](../../tech/ftso.md#rewards) by using the Flare Portal or the block explorer.
-Rewards are accrued from your delegations to FTSO data providers whose submitted data is close to the calculated median value in a price epoch.
+[Rewards](../../tech/ftso.md#rewards) are accrued from your delegations to FTSO data providers whose submitted data is close to the calculated median value in a price epoch.

-## Using the Flare Portal

-This information explains how to manage your rewards using the [Flare Portal](https://portal.flare.network).

-### Claiming Rewards
+Use this information to claim FTSO delegation rewards by using the Flare Portal.
+Alternatively, if you have used block explorers for other networks and are competent interacting with smart contracts without a user interface, you can [use the block explorer](../block-explorers/managing-rewards.md), which provides more options but can be more complex.
+Using it is intended for advanced users.

 1. Open the [Flare Portal](https://portal.flare.network).
 The home page is displayed.